Saguenay, Quebec: Municipal

-Julie Dufour has been mayor of Saguenay since 2021.
+Luc Boivin has been mayor of Saguenay since 2025.
+Julie Dufour served as mayor from 2021 to 2025.
 Josée Néron served as mayor from 2017 to 2021.
 Jean Tremblay had previously served as mayor of Saguenay from the municipal merger of 2002 until 2017.
 He was also mayor of the now defunct city of Chicoutimi from 1997 until 2001.
 The governing body of Saguenay is Saguenay City Council, which consists of the mayor and 15 city councillors.
 The councillors are elected from single-member districts.

 The city's three boroughs are Jonquière, Chicoutimi, and La Baie.
 Each borough is subdivided into electoral districts, with each district being represented by a city councillor.
 Each borough has a borough president from among their city councilors.

 Federal and provincial

 Federally, Saguenay is part of two electoral districts.
-The riding of Chicoutimi—Le Fjord, which includes the boroughs of Chicoutimi and La Baie as well as the most of the Le Fjord-du-Saguenay Regional County Municipality, and the riding of Jonquière, which includes the borough of Jonquière as well as the southern part and parts of the Le Fjord-du-Saguenay RCM.
+The riding of Chicoutimi—Le Fjord, which includes the boroughs of Chicoutimi and La Baie as well as most of the Le Fjord-du-Saguenay Regional County Municipality, and the riding of Jonquière, which includes the borough of Jonquière as well as the southern part and parts of the Le Fjord-du-Saguenay RCM.

 Provincially, Saguenay is represented in four electoral districts.
 The electoral district of Chicoutimi includes the former city of Chicoutimi, and is represented by Andrée Laforest of the Coalition Avenir Québec.
 The electoral district of Dubuc, which covers the part of Saguenay as well as the Le Fjord-du-Saguenay RCM, is represented by François Tremblay of the Coalition Avenir Québec.
 The electoral district of Jonquière, which covers most of the borough of Jonquière, is represented by Sylvain Gaudreault of the Parti Québécois.